jupyter/nbdime/CONTRIBUTING.md

 ### Running npm tests

-The project uses jest to test the javascript, a typescript compile step will happen prior to testing.
+The project uses jest to test the javascript, a typescript compile step occurs before the test suite runs.
 You can run the tests for the entire project with `npm run test` in the root, or change directories to the package you are working on and run `npm run test` to test just that package.